ccibeekeoc42/DataStructuresAlgorithm_Master/README.md

       Space: O(n)
     ```

-13. [**Two Prod**] Write a function that takes in two lists and returns a new list containing elements that are in both lists.
+14. [**Intersection**] Write a function that takes in two lists and returns a new list containing elements that are in both lists.

     ```python
     def intersection(a, b):